codacy/docs/docs/release-notes/self-hosted/self-hosted-v7.0.0.md

     [See the updated permissions](https://docs.codacy.com/v7.0/organizations/roles-and-permissions-for-synced-organizations/) for all GitLab roles.
 (CY-5876)

--   Released ESLint 8 as a new tool and deprecated ESLint 7.
+-   Included ESLint 8 as a new supported tool and deprecated ESLint 7.
 For now, all repositories will continue to use ESLint 7 by default.
 (CY-5848)

 -   The [**Repositories list** page](https://docs.codacy.com/v7.0/organizations/managing-repositories/) now displays a warning icon to improve the visibility of warnings and errors affecting the repositories.
 (CY-5797)